veganpalsusto/palsusto-web-hugo-source/content/authors/Pan_De_Muerto/_index.md

  - icon: award
    icon_pack: fas
    link: 'https://veganpalsusto.co.uk/post/23-10-05-palsusto-vca/'
+# Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv
 #   icon_pack: ai